 Second Beneficiary The second beneficiary is one who can represent the original beneficiary in their absence.
 In such an eventuality, the exporter’s credit gets transferred to the second beneficiary, subject to the terms of the transfer.

-The entire process under LC consists of four primary steps:
+The process of getting an LC consists of four primary steps, which are enlisted here:

 After the parties to the trade agree on the contract and the use of LC, the importer applies to the issuing bank to issue an LC in favor of the exporter.
 The LC is sent by the issuing bank to the advising bank.
 The latter is generally based in the exporter’s country and may even be the exporter’s bank.
 The advising bank (confirming bank) verifies the authenticity of the LC and forwards it to the exporter.